BELLA: Black box model Explanations by Local Linear Approximations: Preliminaries

-We assume a tabular dataset $T \subset F_1 \times ... \times F_n$, where each $F_i$ is a set of \emph{feature values}.
-We also assume a function $Y: T \rightarrow \mathbb{R}$ that yields, for each $x \in T$, a \emph{target value} $Y(x) \in \mathbb{R}$.
-These target values may, e.g., have been produced by a black-box model, in which case the target value is a \emph{prediction}.
-Consider now one data point $x \in T$ with its prediction $Y(x)$.
-We aim to compute a local \emph{explanation} in the following sense~\cite{das2020opportunities}: \begin{definition} An explanation is additional meta information, generated by an external algorithm or by the machine learning model itself, to describe the feature importance or relevance of an input instance towards a particular output classification. \end{definition}
+\textbf{Goal.} We are given a tabular dataset $T \subset F_1 \times ... \times F_n$, where each $F_i$ is a set of \emph{feature values}. \newlyadded{For example, a feature for a real estate dataset could be the size of the lot in square meters, and the set of feature values would then be $\mathbb{R}^+$.} We are also given a function $Y: T \rightarrow \mathbb{R}$ that yields, for each $x \in T$, a \emph{label} $Y(x) \in \mathbb{R}$. \newlyadded{In our example, the labels can be the prices of the houses.} These labels may, e.g., have been produced by a black-box model, in which case the label is a \emph{prediction}.
+Consider now one data point $x \in T$ with its label $Y(x)$.
+We aim to compute an \emph{explanation} in the following sense~\citep{das2020opportunities}:

-If the target value was produced by a black-box model, we cannot be sure post-hoc that the features we identify really contributed to the computation of the target value (the model may just as well have thrown a dice, independently of any feature values).
+\begin{definition} An explanation is additional meta-information, generated by an external algorithm or by the machine learning model itself, to describe the feature importance or relevance of an input instance towards a particular output classification. \end{definition} If the label was produced by a black-box model, we cannot be sure post-hoc that the features we identify really contributed to the computation of the label (the model may just as well have thrown a dice, independently of any feature values).
 However, if several data points with these or similar feature values produce a similar prediction, we can use abductive reasoning to infer that these features may have contributed to the prediction, and that, hence, the features constitute an explanation.
-This is in fact common in the literature~\cite{ribeiro2016should,lundberg2017unified,radulovic2021confident,ignatiev2019abduction}.
+This is in fact common in the literature~\citep{ribeiro2016should,lundberg2017unified,radulovic2021confident,ignatiev2019abduction}.

-\paragraph{Desiderata.} Several properties of “good” explanations have been proposed.
-Some of them, such as plausibility and accordance with prior beliefs, require human evaluation.
-Among the criteria that do not, we commonly find~\cite{miller2019explanation,guidotti2018survey,burkart2021survey,molnar2018guide,radulovic2021confident}: \begin{itemize}[nolistsep,noitemsep] \item \textbf{Fidelity}, which measures to what degree the explanation explains the predicted value (and not rather some other value that is not predicted).
-In the case of surrogate models, fidelity is the accuracy of the surrogate model wrt. the black-box model ($Y$ in our formalization). \item \textbf{Simplicity}, which measures how easy it is to understand the explanation.
-Simplicity typically aims to reduce the number of features in an explanation. \item \textbf{Generality}, which measures the size of the domain (or the number of data points) where the explanation applies. \item \textbf{Robustness}, which measures how similar the explanations of similar data points are.